edgio-docs/edgio-docs/src/pages/guides/routing.md

 ## Environment Edge Redirects {/*environment-edge-redirects*/}

-In addition to sending redirects at the edge within the router configuration, this can also be configured at the environment level within the Layer0 Developer Console.
+In addition to sending redirects at the edge within the router configuration, this can also be configured at the environment level within the {{ PRODUCT }} Developer Console.

 Under _&lt;Your Environment&gt; &#8594; Configuration_, click _Edit_ to draft a new configuration.
 Scroll down to the _Redirects_ section:
 ![redirects](/images/environments/redirects.png)